-Prerequisite: Spanish 1 & 2
+(Grades 10-12) 1 Credit Prerequisite: Spanish 1 & 2

 In year three the students continue to build vocabulary, listening, speaking, reading and writing skills.
 Additional points of grammar, including some structures used mainly in writing, are developed.
 Writing moves in the direction of controlled composition with focus on stylistic matters.
 Cultural material is integrated into the program and may form the basis of students' free conversation or spontaneous student reaction.
+Assignments are from supplementary readings, which may also be used during semester 5 and 6.
 The course is conducted in the target language as much as possible.

-662 SPANISH 2 CP

-(Grades 9-12) 1 Credit Prerequisite: Spanish 1 CP or SMS Spanish 1 & 2
+662 SPANISH 2 CP (Grades 9-12) 1 Credit Prerequisite: Spanish 1 CP or SMS Spanish 1 & 2

 Year two of the language continues to stress understanding of the spoken language as well as speaking within the limitations of the vocabulary and grammar presented.
 Reading and writing of familiar materials are stressed.
 Students are expected to respond freely and to participate in spoken language exchanges.
-Students will also learn about cultural heritage.
+Students will also learn about cultural heritage and problems, both social and environmental, of countries in which the language is spoken.
 Assignments and Assessments vary but will include reading, writing, speaking and listening.
 By the end of year two, the major grammar structures of the language are completed.
 Students will apply these to demonstrate proficiency in the language.

-669 SPANISH 2 HONORS

-(Grades 9-12)

-1 Credit

-Recommended:

-Spanish 1 CP A- or better
+669 SPANISH 2 HONORS (Grades 9-12) 1 Credit Recommended: Spanish 1 CP A- or better

-This is an accelerated version of Spanish 2 CP.
+This accelerated version of Spanish 2 CP moves at a much faster pace.
 There will be less time spent on reviewing previous material as students are expected to have mastered all vocabulary and grammar concepts from Spanish 1.
-Year two continues to stress understanding of the spoken language and practicing speaking with the vocabulary and grammar tenses presented.
+Year two continues to stress understanding of the spoken language and practice speaking with the vocabulary and grammar tenses presented.
 Reading and writing are also key points of focus.
 Students are expected to respond to spoken language and be involved in spontaneous conversations.
+Students will log listening and speaking experiences outside of the classroom to practice these real-world skills.